ObscureWare/-Outdated-Console.Core/README.md

 ### Demo

 *Images below come form version 0.3.1, where I'd seriously changed color balancer weights.
-I just realized that part of the formula actually work the other way...*
+I just realized that part of the formula actually work the other way...
+So if you're still using older one - I'd strongly suggest update, especially that in this version I'd also exposed more constructors to SystemConsole class.*

 **Printing function**
 Just naively renders HTML